The Grand Teton's Upper Exum Climbing Route

 View from the Lower Crossover

-The WS gully is a dangerous place to be if climbers are above you due to some very loose rocks.
-Again, crossing the Wall Street Couloir can be challenging early in the summer with icy-hard snow.
-Sometimes even the sloppy stuff.
+Crossing the Wall Street Couloir can be challenging early in the summer with icy-hard snow, and sometimes the sloppy stuff.

 Wall Street Gully - loose rocks everywhere.
 This gully drains to the WS Couloir.